matthewkmayer/matthewkmayer.github.io/blag/content/post/how-much-testing.md

 `compile => unit test => functional test => integration test => smoke test`

-Turning a bug test from a smoke test taking one second to run to a unit test that takes one millisecond to run is a huge win.
+Turning a bug fix test from a smoke test taking one second to run to a unit test that takes one millisecond to run is a huge win.
 This prevents the urge to remove a slow moving test that always passes.

 ## Reuse tests